EpicGamesExt/BlenderTools/docs/send2ue/extras/supported-extensions.md

 ### Properties
 #### Combine child meshes
 This combines all child meshes of an empty object or armature object into a single mesh when exported.
+Meshes that are directly under the export collection will be exported as they normally would, along with meshes parented under an empty type object or a collection which would be combined accordingly.

 ### UI
 The settings can be found under the `Export` tab